18F/handbook/pages/general-information-and-resources/washington-dc.md

 ### Get on the wireless

+Non-guest wireless access is available using gsa-wireless and authenticating using your ENT username (`ENT\username`) and password.

 The guest wireless network in the building is GSA Guest.
 The password changes monthly.
 To obtain the current password, type "GSA Wireless" or "guest wifi" into any room on Slack and the current password will pop up.

-Non-guest wireless access is available using gsa-wireless and authenticating using your ENT username (`ENT\username`) and password.
+If the password is out of date, the current password is available in person from the IT Help Desk.
+See[Get IT help](#get-it-help) for directions.

+### Get IT help

+The IT Help Desk is located on the first floor in wing 2, near the E St. lobby staircase.
+The IT team may direct you elsewhere in the building for Mac-specific questions.

 ## Where are the...